mattcroat/joy-of-code/posts/svelte-attachments-explained/svelte-attachments-explained.md

 > 🐿️ This pattern is also called a thunk.
 A thunk is a function that delays some work until it's needed, rather than performing it immediately.

-You can also have multiple attachments.
+You can have multiple attachments.
 In this example we're using the `Draggable` plugin from GSAP to make the box draggable:

 ```svelte:app.svelte
 <script>